 $50 – Minimum Probate Judge fee

-Finally, processing time varies depending on which option you choose.
-If you’re in a hurry, the expedited processing option, which will process within 24 hours of the date of receipt, might be a good choice.
-Standard processing will typically take 3-5 business days.
+Standard processing time varies depending on which filing option you choose.
+If you’re in a hurry, the expedited processing option, which will process within 24 hours after it’s received, might be a good choice.
+Otherwise, processing will typically take 3-5 business days.
 However, during heavier processing times, it can take as long as 14 business days.
-The payment and certified copy of the Certificate will be sent to the Alabama Secretary of State within 10 days of filing.

-For a hardcopy of the application, click here.
-The original application, two copies of the application, a copy of the Name Reservation Certificate, and payment can be mailed to the Office of the Judge of Probate in the county where the LLC will be located.
+Download a paper application here.
+Once you’ve filled it out and included your Name Reservation Certificate, mail the original plus two copies to the Office of the Judge of Probate in the county where the LLC will be located.

 As of early 2019, three counties process applications online: Jackson, Montgomery, and Baldwin.
-The state is in the process of getting the remaining counties online.
+The state is currently preparing the remaining counties to accept online submissions.
 Check with the Probate Judge in your county for more information.

-The filing date is effective immediately on the date that the Certificate is filed by the Probate Judge.
-You do have an option to delay the filing, but it must be filed within 90 days that the Certificate application is signed.
+The filing date is effective immediately on the date that the Probate Judge files your Certificate.
+You do have an option to delay the filing, but it must be filed within 90 days after the Certificate application is signed.

 Want Help Filing Your Certificate of Formation?